Skip to content

 identifier = "dev-database"

-instance_class = "db.t3.large" # Was db.r5.4xlarge
+instance_class = "db.t3.large" # was db.r5.4xlarge

 iam_database_authentication_enabled = true